MachineLemonade/docs/docs/cli-getting-started.md

 musl-dev
 ```

-### Scheduler & Webserver Logs
+### Logs & Docker Containers

-By default, there won't be webserver or scheduler logs in the terminal since everything is hidden away in Docker containers.
+Since everything is hidden away in Docker containers, you won't see webserver and scheduler logs in the terminal by default.

 To see scheduler logs on your local docker container, run: